valkyaha/HitTracker-Release/docs/SDK-Reference.md

 # SDK Reference

-VNoHitTracker uses a TOML-based plugin system.
+NYA Core uses a TOML-based plugin system.
 Plugins are loaded from the `plugins/` directory next to the executable.

 ## Plugin Structure